ceperezb/SC-5006-Sandbox/Instructions/Simulations/02-explore-standalone-experience.md

 In this exercise, you explore all the key landmarks in the landing page of the standalone experience of Microsoft Copilot for Security.

 - You're logged in as the fictitious user, Avery Howard, and have the Copilot owner role.
-- For all the tasks in this exercise, you'll work in the Copilot standalone experience.
+- You'll work in the standalone experience of Microsoft Copilot for Security.

-This exercise should take approximately **20** minutes to complete.
+This exercise should take approximately **15** minutes to complete.

 > [!NOTE]
 > The environment for this exercise is based on a simulation, generated from pre-determined screen captures of the actual product.
 As a limited simulation, links on a page may not be enabled and text-based inputs that fall outside of the specified script are not be supported.